ChrisDoykov/TheChatShopCodingChallenge/README.md

 ## Running

 In order to run the development environment, please use `npm run start:dev`.
+Once the server is running open `http://localhost:4000/` in your browser and use the Apollo Sandbox environment to fire off the `getFact` query by providing a sample email address such as "test@mail.com" under the `email` variable.

 ## Testing